Petrol vs diesel vs hybrid cars: which is better?

 Several cities around the world have committed to banning diesel cars by 2025.

-London Ultra Low Emission Zone and T-Charge
+What is London's Ultra Low Emission Zone and T-Charge?

 The ULEZ charge affects: